duaneking/duaneking/README.md

   - Most people don't understand tech.
 I do understand tech, and for that reason I have an interest in growing tech companies.
 - I'm good at changing my mind based on the available data, and that does not seem to be a skill everybody seems to have.

-# For Hiring Managers - No, I'm not on the market, but thanks for the interest.
+# For Hiring Managers - Thanks for the interest.
-* I'm 100% remote in my current role and would never even consider other roles that require travel or commute to an office.
+* I'm 100% remote due to family obligations and would never even consider roles that require travel or commute to an office.
   - I have others to think about.
 I also found a peace and personal productivity level that I never want to lose.
 I'm a better member of my team as 100% WFH.
   - A car is an expense and use of time I only used for work.
 My current goal is to live a "car free" life.
   - The hours spent commuting are wasted when I could be living, and instead write better code because I'm saving that time and energy and mental resources.